Average Home Insurance Cost in Maryland

 How We Analyzed Maryland Home Insurance Rates

-MoneyGeek analyzed real premium data from Maryland insurers to show how specific factors affect your home insurance costs.
-This approach reveals actual price differences rather than relying on advertised rates.
+MoneyGeek analyzed real premium data from Maryland insurers to show how specific factors affect your home insurance costs, using actual price differences rather than advertised rates.

-We built our analysis around a standard homeowner profile: $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage, and a $1,000 deductible.
-The model assumes a home built in 2000 with frame construction, a composition roof, and no claims filed in the past five years.
+Our analysis is built around a standard homeowner profile: $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage and a $1,000 deductible.
+The home was built in 2000 with frame construction, a composition roof and no claims in the past five years.

-Our research method changed one factor at a time while keeping everything else identical.
-For example, when testing how home age affects rates, we compared homes built in 1980, 2000, and 2020 using the same coverage amounts and homeowner characteristics.
-This isolates what each factor actually costs.
+To isolate the cost of each factor, we changed one variable at a time while keeping everything else constant.
+When testing how home age affects rates, for example, we compared homes built in 1980, 2000 and 2020 using the same coverage amounts and homeowner profile.

-Your actual premiums will be different depending on your home's construction, age, roof type, location, coverage choices, claims history, and credit profile.
-The rate differences shown here demonstrate how much these individual factors can impact your final cost.
+Your actual premium will vary based on your home's construction, age, roof type, location, coverage choices, claims history and credit profile.

 About Mark Fitzpatrick